 Step 1: Assigning Attributes

-After logging in, navigate to the attributes section and select the parameters you want to build the model with.
+After logging in, go to the attributes section and pick the fields you want to use.

 - Monthly Income